Unicorn1005/stats220/README.md

 # stats220

-This is my repo for STATS 220(updated version :)
+This is my repo for STATS 220(updated version)

 ## A little about me: